linzjs/linz/docs/getting_started.rst

 Linz tries to force as little new syntax on you as possible.
 Of course, this is unavoidable in certain situations, and there are some conventions you'll need to learn.
 We've tried to keep them as simple as possible.

 Linz does make use of many other open source tools, such as Mongoose or Express.
 Linz tries to keep the usage of these tools as plain and simple as possible.
-Linz doesn't wrap, customise or pretify syntax for other libraries/tools used within Linz.
+Linz doesn't wrap, customise or prettify syntax for other libraries/tools used within Linz.
 The three primary opensource tools that Linz relies on are:

 - Express
 - Mongoose